 Diagnosed as a death sentence in November of 1989, the Tuesday before Thanksgiving, my physician suggested that I quit my job, file for disability and spend quality time with my family and friends.
 Why?
 Because I had 6 months to a year to live.
 30 years later, I no longer anticipate on dying.
 These days I participate in living and doing “What I can, when I can.”

-My fundraising goal is $30,000, a $1000 for each year I’ve been living with AIDS.
-Lofty?
+My fundraising goal was $30,000, a $1000 for each year I’ve been living with AIDS.
+However, due to Covid-19, I've made my goal $5450.
+Lofty while shelter in place?
 Yes.
 Achievable.
 For sure but it’s only obtainable with your help.